DSIP-FBK/DSIPTS/README.md

 se metto shift 1 e metto nel target lui usa le info categoriche del timestamp prima il che non mi sembra ragionevole ma non ho molte idee migliori per ora

 # Usage
-[Here](https://gitlab.fbk.eu/dsip/dsip_dlresearch/dlf/-/tree/main/scripts) you can find an example in wich the library is used for training a model from command line using OmegaConf and Hydra with more updated models and examples.
+In the folder `bash_examples` you can find an example in wich the library is used for training a model from command line using OmegaConf and Hydra with more updated models and examples.

 # TODO
 - use logging instead of print